 About the team

-The Digital Research team was established to help researchers make use of advanced digital technologies, and to collect insights into the needs of researchers across the university.
+The Digital Research Specialist team was established to help researchers make use of advanced digital technologies and collect insights into the needs of researchers across the University.

-Alison Clarke, Director of Digital Research, conducts engagement work with research leaders to create a digital research vision for the University, and to identify the opportunities that will help make the University a centre of excellence for digital research.
-Alison is supported by a Digital Research team led by Stuart Moran, Digital Research Team Leader, and incorporating a Digital Research Specialist located in each of the five faculties.
+Alison Clarke, Director of Digital Research, engages with research leaders to create a digital research vision and identify opportunities that will help make the University a centre of excellence for digital research.
+Alison is supported by a Digital Research Specialist team, led by Stuart Moran (Head of Digital Research Methods), with a contact person for each of the five faculties.
 The Team Leader is Chris Gell.

 is the Director of Digital Research and leads the team of Digital Research Specialists.
 Contact via email